Navigating Liminal Interfaces

 “Two of the most important characteristics of good design are discoverability and understanding.
 Discoverability: Is it possible to even figure out what actions are possible and where and how to perform them?
 Understanding: What does it all mean?” ⏤ The Design of Everyday Things, Don Norman

-I thought how these thresholds, like glass, drive us toward the future while letting us see the complexity beyond.
+These thresholds are like glass, pushing us toward the future while still letting us glimpse the complexity beyond.